 Interview with Greg Bentley, CEO, Bentley Systems: The Continuing Evolution of Engineering Software

-In April 2019, Informed Infrastructure Editorial Director Todd Danielson went to Bentley Systems’ corporate headquarters in Exton, Pa., (opposite page) to interview its CEO, Greg Bentley.
-The full 45-minute interview can be viewed at wp.me/p8dJln-cyJ, but we also wanted to include some excerpts in this “5th Anniversary Special Edition” on “Smart Engineering.”
+In April 2019, Informed Infrastructure Editorial Director Todd Danielson went to Bentley Systems’ corporate headquarters in Exton, Pa., (photo below) to interview its CEO, Greg Bentley.
+The full 45-minute interview can be viewed above or at wp.me/p8dJln-cyJ, but we also wanted to include some excerpts in this “5th Anniversary Special Edition” on “Smart Engineering.”

 Danielson: Digital twins seem to be the next evolution in design and construction.
 How would you summarize what a digital twin is, and how does that differ from BIM or reality modeling?